-The schedule of fiduciary fee collections/charges and disbursements related to the conduit finance activities - agency funds is the responsibility of management and was derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statement.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statement and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statement themselves, and other records used to prepare the basic financial statement themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+The schedule of fiduciary fee collections/charges and disbursements related to the conduit finance activities agency funds is the responsibility of management and was derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statement.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statement and certain additional procedures. including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statement or to the basic financial statement themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the schedule of fiduciary fee collections/charges and disbursements related to the conduit finance activities - agency funds is fairly stated, in all material respects, in relation to the basic financial statement as a whole.

-Mann.
-Unutia, relfon CPA-18
+Mann, Urrutia, Nelson CPAS Sacramento, California

-Sacramento, California November 21, 2018
+November 16, 2020

-CALIFORNIA STATEWIDE COMMUNITIES DEVELOPMENT AUTHORITY MANAGEMENT'S DISCUSSION AND ANALYSIS
+MANAGEMENT'S DISCUSSION AND ANALYSIS